 Kilimanjaro and Zanzibar

-Book before the 31st August and recieve a goodie bag worth £130!
+OFFER EXTENDED!
+Book before the 31st October and receive a goodie bag worth £130!

 - Climb Kilimanjaro`s Rongai Route

 - Fully inclusive during trekking phase of Kilimanjaro climb

 - Combine the `Roof of Africa` with `The Spice Island` of Zanzibar

 - Relax and recharge on the white sands of Zanzibar Island